Hernia Treatment Options Explained: Diagnosis, Surgical Repair, and Recovery

 Be sure to talk to your doctor about your specific circumstances to determine the best options or alternatives for hernia repair.

-Medical procedures are not without their potential for complications.
-Hernia surgery is no different.
-Risks of hernia surgery may include (but are not limited to):
+All surgery carries risk, medical procedures are not without their potential for complications, and hernia surgery is no different.
+Risk factors may have an impact on complications and what type of repair your doctor may recommend.
+Some potential risks of hernia surgery may include (but are not limited to):

 • Bruising, infection, bleeding, and/or pain at the incision site